 “Affordable housing has become increasingly challenging to come across throughout America, and it will be interesting to see if these figures translate into actual sales and what this may mean for the housing market.”

 The factors that make it favorable for a homeowner to sell are the same ones that work against those looking to buy.

-Americans looking to buy a home must contend with mortgage rates that are 5.5% (up from 2.8% last year).
+Americans looking to buy a home must contend with mortgage rates that are over 6% (up from 2.8% last year).
 Low housing inventory and high demand lead to bidding wars, and homes to sell far above the asking price.
 Then there is inflation.
-According to Zillow, housing prices are up by approximately 20.7%, with the average cost of a home coming in at $350,000.
+According to Zillow, housing prices are up by approximately 20.7%, with the average home cost at $350,000.

 What Does All Of This Mean?

 The current climate, level of demand, and possibility of a recession have made it more important for Americans to find ways to maintain financial stability.
 Downsizing from a real estate standpoint is one way to reduce debt, pay bills and save for the future.